wangsenlinautonomous/CarND-Capstone/README.md

 #### Get the closest waypoints

 The purpose of this section is to find the closest waypoint **in front of** the vehicle.
-Basically this funciton can find the index of the closest waypoint, then be well prepared to publish the waypoints to the final_waypoints topic.
+Basically this function can find the index of the closest waypoint, then be well prepared to publish the waypoints to the final_waypoints topic.

 For more details please refer to the code below,I made some comments to the code
 ```